-To connect a subordinate device with the hardware WPS button, follow the next steps:
+To connect a subordinate device with the hardware RST/WPS button, follow the next steps:

-- 1. Simultaneously press the hardware WPS button on the cover of the main and the subordinate device (or two subordinate devices, if one of them has previously been connected to the mesh network), hold it for 2 seconds, and release. - Do not press the button on more than two devices simultaneously.
+- 1. Simultaneously press the hardware RST/WPS button on the cover of the main and the subordinate device (or two subordinate devices, if one of them has previously been connected to the mesh network), hold it for 2 seconds, and release. - Do not press the button on more than two devices simultaneously.
 When Agent devices with factory defaults connect to the mesh network via the hardware button, the 5 GHz backhaul band should be selected on the main device. - 2.
-The WPS LED of DIR-822 should start blinking.
-Wait for about 4 minutes for the subordinate device to receive all mesh network settings and web-based interface password from the main device.
+The WLAN 2.4G and WLAN 5G LEDs of DIR-842 should start blinking slowly.
+Wait for about 4 minutes for the subordinate device to receive all mesh network settings and webbased interface password from the main device.